Escapees RV Club

 Free Camping All Year

 If you are looking for the best, most relaxing experience in your RV, then look no further than one of the Thousand Trails campsites.
 They helped define the term “glamping,” or glamour camping.
 You will find well-kept grounds at every site, as well as all of the electrical and water hookups you need.
-You might even find other on-site recreational activities and utilities at many campsites.
+You might even find other on-site recreational activities and utilities at many of their campsites.

 Because their campgrounds are so spacious and luxurious, it’s understandable that their selection is limited.
 They maintain the highest standards at their sites, and that means less choice.
-Make sure you find a campground that suits your needs at your destination and make a reservation before hitting the road.
+Make sure you find a campground at your destination that suits your needs and make a reservation before hitting the road.

-- Membership offers free year-round camping.
+- Membership offers free year-round camping

-- Campgrounds are luxury-level experiences.
+- Campgrounds are luxury-level experiences

-- Expensive annual membership: $575.
+- More expensive annual membership: $615

-- Limited selection of campgrounds.
+- Limited selection of campgrounds

-Bottom-Line: If you are a “glamper” and regularly stay at the most comfortable luxury campsites, then a membership with Thousand Trails will be worth the extreme price for annual fees.
+Bottom-Line: If you are a “glamper” and regularly stay at the most comfortable luxury campsites, then a membership with Thousand Trails will be worth the price for annual fees.